kounkou/kounkou.github.io/_posts/2019-06-13-loop-invariant-proof.md

   This implies that the invariant rule is naturally established here.

 - #### Maintenance
-  During the course of the execution, elements going from A[0] to A[i] will become the smallest elements and inferior to elements in the sub array going from A[i] to A[n]
+  During the course of the execution, elements going from A[0] to A[i] will become the smallest elements and smaller than elements in the sub array going from A[i] to A[n]
   We can notice that with the given code, an invariant is maintained on the left side of the element located at position i.

 - #### Termination